alphagov/di-txma-audit/tests/event-processing-tests/README.md

 For a private account, follow these [steps to set up temporary credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html).

 ## Running the script
-Then, use the following gradle command to run the tests in the build environment.
+Then, use the following gradle command to run the tests in the build environment. <br>
-The `TEST_ENVIRONMENT` is the environment you are running the test in.
+The `TEST_ENVIRONMENT` is the environment you are running the test in. <br>
 The `TEST_REPORT_DIR` is the location to output the report

 Mac: